Chih-Che-Fang/MyBookStore2/docs/design.md

 2. Higher memory usage since we must maintain a certain amount of thread
 3. Hard to debug

 We finally choose Dynamically Creating New Thread since the HTTP thread doesn't have too many data attributes and creating is fast.
 Given that performance doesn't have too much difference and we want to simplify our design, we can dynamically creating a new thread to handle HTTP client requests.
-It also help save memeory usage.
+It also helps save memory usage.

 **Dynamic Creation of EC2 Instances V.S Hot Stand-By EC2 Instances**
 When launching multiple servers for server deployment, we must choose between whether to dynamically creating new instances or deploy peers on hot standby servers.
 The pros of dynamic creation of EC2 Instances are: